chelsclark/Moon/posts/index.md

 ---
-layout: post-list
+layout: project
-title: Letters of Recomendation
+title: All Projects
-excerpt: "References"
+excerpt: "A List of Projects"
 comments: false
 ---